c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 *Note*: Note that we are "rol" at 163 (7 * 8 * 3) bytes per frame, a total
 of 978 (163 * 6) CPU cycles.
 It is not a lot, but it is much more than what is used in a normal text scroll.
-If we use the 24 pixels of the sprite, qould be three times as expensive.
+If we use the 24 pixels of the sprite, could be three times as expensive.
 Wow!

 .. figure:: https://lh3.googleusercontent.com/7j8O3TKZuljEjbSTtlfsd1xLsErRXOsI8W147As4KsvjfNXetZUhP8-BFk3AjiWW1tA7FcGjHrGRQrjOtvjbo38lfcLyaRo1GWP7p_RCFIshxOm3Gb7pOOTug6eVFLZeQ4zcagY
    :alt: rasterbars